 BIOL 102(S) LEC The Organism

 This course focuses upon the developmental and evolutionary processes that have given rise to a wide diversity of multicellular organisms.
 We consider many levels of biological organization, from molecular and cellular to individuals and populations in our examination of evolutionary concepts.
 Topics include meiosis and sexual reproduction, developmental and evolutionary mechanisms, and speciation with representative examples from a diversity of plants and animals.
-Readings are drawn from a variety of sources, including the recent primary literature. [ more ]
+Readings are drawn from a variety of sources, including the recent primary literature.
+Although BIOL 101 is not a prerequisite for BIOL 102, students are expected to have basic knowledge of the cell and cellular processes, including: the structure and function of the cell, nucleic acids and proteins; as well as mechanisms of transcription, translation, and the regulation of genes. [ more ]

 This class, intended for the non-scientist, focuses on the impact of exercise and nutrition on the human body.
 We will discuss topics such as how different types of training influence exercise performance; the changes that occur in the cardiovascular system during an exercise routine; the inherent limits of the body to perform aerobic and anaerobic tasks; and the long-term health consequences of a lifetime of activity of inactivity.
 We will also examine how nutrition and metabolism affect body composition.
 For example, we will rigorously and scientifically scrutinize the use of "fad" diets as a means to lose weight. [ more ]